Post-Traumatic Stress Disorder (PTSD)

 Risk Factors of PTSD

-Key risk factors elevating the odds of developing PTSD include:
+The main risk factors for developing PTSD include:

-- Intense emotional responses: Experiencing feelings of profound horror, helplessness, or extreme fear during the event.
+• Intense emotional responses: Experiencing feelings of horror, helplessness, or extreme fear during a traumatic event may cause someone to develop PTSD later in life.

 What Is Complex PTSD (CPTSD)?

-Individuals may grapple with feelings of uncontrollable anger or find it challenging to trust the world around them.
-Others may avoid forming close personal bonds, fearing the potential emotional toll.
+People with CPTSD may struggle with uncontrollable anger or find it challenging to trust the people and world around them.

 What Causes Complex PTSD?